tdegeus/cppmat/README.md

 # Compiling

+## Introduction

+As described, this module is header only.
+So one just has to `#include <cppmat/matrix.h>` and/or `#include <cppmat/tensor.h>` somewhere in the source code, and to tell the compiler where the header-files are.
+For the latter, several ways are described below.

+Before proceeding, a words about optimization.
+Of course one should use optimization when compiling the release of the code (`-O2` or `-O3`).
+But it is also a good idea to switch of the assertions in the code (mostly checks on size) that facilitate easy debugging, but do cost time.
+Therefore, include the flag `-NDEBUG`.
+Note that this is all C++ standard.
+I.e. it should be no surprise, and it always a good idea to do.

 ## pkg-config

 To simplify matters greatly one can use `pkg-config` to keep track of the location of the header files.
 To that matter on has to: